jakesower/spectragraph/docs/query-reference.md

 Different stores handle WHERE clauses differently:

 - **Memory Store:** Full expression support, filters in JavaScript
-- **SQL Stores:** Translates to SQL `WHERE` clauses; some expressions may not translate
+- **SQL Stores:** Translates to SQL `WHERE` clauses; some expressions may not translate to SQL, causing a drop in performance, but still work due to post-processing
 - **API Stores:** May push filters to API or filter client-side

-Check your store's documentation for specific limitations.
+Check your store's documentation for specific limitations and best practices.

 ---